B3Xray/cs2-match-prediction/README.md

   Whenever we provide an article to the agent to summary, we also provide which is the team the agent needs to look for in order to provide the elements above.

-- **Predict a Winner**: Given both teams that are competing in PGL Major Championship Copenhagen 2024, the format of match they will perform plus each teams Stats: KDA ratio, win rate, event history, matchup history, map pool stats along with any relevant news we can find for them analyze that data to make a prediction about who will win and also which maps will be played.
+- **Predict a Winner**: Given both teams that are playing against each other (in a championship context if provided), the amount of maps they will play plus each teams Stats: KDA ratio, win rate, event history, matchup history, map pool stats along with any relevant news we can find for them, analyze all this data to make a prediction about who will win and also which maps will be played.

 ## Architectural Patterns